wareya/gammakit/readme.txt

 "global" is a fake/fixed/read-only variable that stores global variables (e.g. global.players).
 Global functions are accessed as if they were in the current scope, but can be shadowed by local functions.

 TODO:
-- equality and partial equality for types other than numbers and strings
+- equality and inequality for types other than numbers and strings

 TODO (sanitation/low-priority):
 - make keys() iterate over dict/set elements in insertion order